rejackson73/remarks/Nomad/nomad_concepts_arch.md

 * Create and Distribute Vault tokens to be used by Tasks
 * Nomad tasks retrieve Secrets from Vault
 * Tasks access external services through short-lived credentials provided by Vault
-* Utilizes Vault's Nomad Secrets Engine (https://www.vaultproject.io/docs/secrets/nomad/index.html)
+* Tasks can also retrieve Nomad API tokens using Vault's  [Nomad Secrets Engine](https://www.vaultproject.io/docs/secrets/nomad/index.html)

 ???
 -  Nomad's integration with Vault allows Vault tokens to be used by Nomad Tasks